-Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber LeadOrganization SF-LLL".
+Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_SF-LLL".

 xv.
-Waiver Requests (if applicable)
+Waiver Requests

+a.
 Foreign Entity Participation

 For projects selected under this FOA, all recipients and subrecipients must qualify as domestic entities.
 See Section III.A.
-Eligible Applicants to request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
+To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
 Appendix C lists the information that must be included in a waiver request.

+e.
 Performance of Work in the United States (Foreign Work Waiver Request)

-As set forth in Section IV.J.iii.
-Performance of Work in the United States (Foreign Work Waiver), all work for projects selected under this FOA must be performed in the United States.
+As set forth in Section IV.K.iii., all work for projects selected under this FOA must be performed in the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.

 Appendix C lists the information that must be included in a foreign work waiver request.

-Save the Waivers in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\Waiver".
+Save the Waivers in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Waiver".